MPEGGroup/FileFormatConformance/CONTRIBUTING.md

-# How to contribute to this resository
+# How to contribute to this repository

 ## 1. How to contribute new conformance files (for file contributors)